 Alex Nicol, SEO Content Marketing Specialist, Article-Writing.co

 Writing SEO copy is fundamental to any blog writing endeavour.
+This is especially those in SEO who write for us.
 Since the rise of semantic search and the Google Panda updates, many SEO experts are now convinced that ‘quality’ has all but replaced ‘backlinks’ as the #1 ranking factor in Google algorithms.
 So the benefits to writing excellent copy have increased – but has the quality of your copywriting improved along with it?
 Perhaps not.

 It appears that people have the wrong idea of what SEO copy really is.
 They assume it means doing preliminary keyword research and incorporating these terms into your blog wherever possible – and that’s it.
 While keyword research is part of the process, SEO copy involves far more than that.
 It means accounting for a range of on-site and off-site features that, if ignored, doom your nicely written blog posts to the back pages of a SERP.